VMshall/VMshall/README.md

 ### 🚀 About Me

-- 🎓 Electronics System Student
+- 🎓 Electronics System Student at IIT Madras
 - 🔭 Interested in **Semiconductor, Embedded Systems, IoT, and AI**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **Embedded Systems, Open Source Contributions, and AI**